SEAME-pt/2024-2025-HotWheels/README.md

-# HotWheels-Cluster
+# HotWheels - Instrument Cluster ⏲ 🎮
-Instrument Cluster repository of the SEA:ME Project 2024/2025 for Team01 (HotWheels)
+Welcome to the Instrument Cluster repository of the HotWheels team!
+Here you'll find all the work done during the SEAM:ME Instrument Cluster project.